fairlearn/fairlearn/docs/quickstart.rst

 Machine Learning and how Fairlearn fits in, as well as an exhaustive guide on all parts of the toolkit.
 For concrete examples check out the :ref:`sphx_glr_auto_examples` section.
+We have also collected answers to some :ref:`frequently asked questions <faq>`.